jtonglet/Deep-Learning-Homework/README.md

-# Artificial Neural Networks and Deep Learning assignments
+# Artificial Neural Networks and Deep Learning homeworks

 This repository contains the jupyter notebook used for the two homeworks of the Artificial Neural Networks & Deep Learning course given by Professors Matteuci and Boracchi at Politecnico di Milano.